gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 > _The only way to go fast is to go well_ - Uncle Bob

 The impact of the book in the programming world is second to none.
-All of a sudden code quality, readability and maintainability were in the center of discussion for developer teams.
-I truly believe this made the developers' world a better place.
+All of a sudden code quality, readability and maintainability were in the developers' focus.
+I truly believe this made the programmers' world a better place.

 The book itself is full of great programming advice, mainly written in Java but applicable in other programming languages as well.
 It's especially valuable for